 Method 1 - Turn Off for All Photos: Go to Menu --> Settings --> Slideshow and turn Automatic Photo Formatting OFF.
 This will turn off auto formatting for all photos on the device.
 See below and look for the red arrow that points to the switch to turn on/off

-Method 2 - Selectively Edit Photos Individually: This features not yet available but planned for 2019.
+Method 2 - Selectively Edit Photos Individually: This features not yet available but planned for early 2020.
 In the Photo Info screen tap on Edit.
 See below and look for the red arrow that points to the edit button.
 This will take you to a screen that will allow you to edit the view of the photo.

 Tags: Auto formatting, auto cropping, automatic formatting, automatic cropping, automatically format, automatically crop, letterbox, letter boxing